truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< toc >}}

-{{< hint warning >}}
+{{< hint Danger >}}
-Do not activate a CORE boot environment, and attempt to roll back, after the System has been upgraded from CORE to SCALE.
+Once the Trunas System has been upgraded from CORE to SCALE do not activate, and roll back to. a CORE boot environment.
 {{< /hint >}}

 {{< hint danger >}}